Midtown Tallahassee homes for sale

-Over the past 6 months, there has been a 16% decrease in the average price per square foot in Midtown Tallahassee homes for sale.
-The average sales price for a Midtown home is $253,200, which is down from last month’s 6-month average of $305,922.
-However, this may not necessarily indicate a slowing of the market.
+Over the past 6 months, there has been a 65% increase in the average price per square foot in Midtown Tallahassee homes for sale.
+Currently, it sits at approximately $185 per square foot (up from $180 last month).

 Homes in Midtown have an older charm, a number having been built in 1963, but many are bought and renovated/remodeled, which impacts the average price of a home in the area.

-Currently, the average number of days on the market for houses for sale in Midtown is about 51 days.
-With the market as it is right now, buyers can expect to pay 99% of the seller’s asking price.
+The average number of days on the market for houses for sale in Midtown is about 26 days; down from 45 days just two months ago.
+Homes are moving quickly and with the market as it is right now, buyers can expect to pay 98% of the seller’s asking price.

 Midtown Tallahassee Neighborhoods

 Below are some of the neighborhoods that make up midtown Tallahassee.
 Click the link to view homes for sale in each neighborhood.
 Please note: this is a popular location for home buyers so there may not be any homes for sale in midtown at this time.
 Bookmark this page and check back often if this is the area of town you'd like to live in!